 Guldar is a spacious one-room cottage with a double bed, in-suite bathroom and a verandah in front.
 There is adequate space for a third person to be accommodated inside the room.
 Running hot water is gas generated.

 Though rustic from the outside, Guldar is well appointed inside.
 A mini-fridge ensures that you are never more than an arm’s length away from a chilled beer – though of course the power supply is rather erratic.

 Choose to stay in Guldar if you are looking for privacy & a chance to seriously unwind and relax.
-Choose Guldar if you want a balance of the wild side along with some ‘creature comforts’ like electricity and a fridge.
+Choose Guldar if you want a balance of the wild side along with some ‘creature comforts’ like a fridge.